ello/apex/README.md

 ### `TH.TrueDash`

-TrueDash is a tiny helper app to accompany Talenthouse's marketing dashboard.
+TrueDash is a tiny helper app to accompany Talenthouse’s marketing dashboard.
-It provides app tokens (so they don't have to be stored in-app) and some "helper" endpoints for things that can't be accomplished in javascript via ajax.
+It provides app tokens (so they don’t have to be stored in-app) and some “helper” endpoints for things that can’t be accomplished in javascript via AJAX.

 ## Getting Started

 ### Requirements

-* Elixir 1.4.5 - Installation via asdf or exenv recommended.
+- Elixir 1.8.2 – Installation via asdf or exenv recommended.
-* Postgres - Posgres.app suggested running on localhost.
+- Postgres – Posgres.app suggested running on localhost.
-* Redis - Redis.app suggested running on localhost.
+- Redis – Redis.app suggested running on localhost.
-* Docker & docker-compose - docker-compose up boots:
+- Docker & docker-compose – docker-compose up boots:
-  * Ello Streams API (golang) - What Ello.Stream elixir app uses.
+  - Ello Streams API (golang) – What Ello.Stream elixir app uses.
-  * Roshi - powers Ello Streams API
+  - Roshi – powers Ello Streams API
-  * Redis - powers Roshi.
+  - Redis – powers Roshi.
-  * ElasticSearch 5.1 - Powers Ello.Searc
+  - ElasticSearch 5.1 – Powers Ello.Search

 ### Configuration

 All apps should run by default without config changes.
-Each app details it's own config options in it's README.
+Each app details its own config options in its README.

 ### Commands

+- To install dependencies run `mix deps.get`
-* To start the web server run `mix phx.server`.
+- To start the web server run `mix phx.server`
-* To start a console run `iex -S mix`
+- To start a console run `iex -S mix`
-* To start a console and webserver run `iex -S mix phx.server`
+- To start a console and webserver run `iex -S mix phx.server`
-* To run tests `mix test`
+- To run tests `mix test`
-* To rebuild the database `mix do ecto.drop, ecto.create, ecto.migrate`
+- To rebuild the database `mix do ecto.drop, ecto.create, ecto.migrate`

 ## Code of Conduct

 Ello was created by idealists who believe that the essential nature of all human beings is to be kind, considerate, helpful, intelligent, responsible, and respectful of others.
 To that end, we will be enforcing